annotations.precomputed#

 Instead of specifying a valid limit here, you can disable subsampling in neuroglancer by setting this to the special value of 0.
 In our implementation, this is only valid when num_spatial_levels=1.

-• max_threads (int | None) – int or None Caps tensorstore’s internal thread pool (data-copy and file-I/O concurrency) when writing.
+• max_threads (int | None) – int or None Default cap on tensorstore’s data-copy and file-I/O thread pools.
+Used to populate the data_copy_concurrency and file_io_concurrency keys of the tensorstore Context when tensorstore_context doesn’t already specify them.
 Defaults to LSB_DJOB_NUMPROC on LSF clusters, otherwise multiprocessing.cpu_count().

 • max_shards_per_transaction (int | None) –